Trusted Hybrid Battery Solutions

 Your hybrid battery has a lifespan of about three to five years and is subject to heavy wear and tear due to weather conditions, driving habits, and other factors.
 During every service visit at Stevinson Chevrolet, our technicians will perform a multi-point check to ensure your hybrid battery is operating as it should.

-Our trained technicians will also check your battery cables and connectors to show signs of corrosion or damage that could affect their performance.
-If there are any issues with your battery, our service technicians will recommend a replacement as soon as possible.
+Our trained technicians will also check your battery cables and connectors for signs of corrosion or damage that could affect their performance.
+If your battery has any issues, our service technicians will recommend a replacement as soon as possible.

 High-quality jumper cables must be used when jump-starting a dead battery in your vehicle.
 Cheap jumper cables are made of thin wire and will not charge your battery as quickly.
 Using thicker cables will ensure your hybrid battery charges more quickly and efficiently.